Klondike Kat

-Klondike Kat is a cartoon produced by Total Television and originally aired as part of The Beagles on CBS-TV in 1966, and later found in the U.S. syndicated Underdog and Tennessee Tuxedo cartoon series, in between episodes as an animated short.
+Klondike Kat is a cartoon produced by Total Television and originally aired as part of Underdog, Tooter Turtle, and The Beagles on CBS-TV in 1966.

 Synopsis

-Klondike Kat (voiced by Mort Marshall) is an anthropomorphic wild cat member of the Klondike Kops a parody of the Royal Canadian Mounted Police.
+Klondike Kat (voiced by Mort Marshall) is an anthropomorphic wild cat member of the Klondike Kops, a parody of the Royal Canadian Mounted Police.
 His commanding officer was Major Minor, and he was stationed at Fort Frazzle in the Yukon.

-Klondike was always pursuing a mouse with a French accent named Savoir Fare, who had an appreciation of gourmet food.
-The mouse had a loyal Malamutt who pulled Savior Fare in a dog sled.
-Klondike Kat's catchphrase was “I'm gonna make mincemeat out of that mouse!”
+Klondike was always pursuing a mouse with a French accent named Savoir Fare (how name is spelled on show's wanted posters), who had an appreciation of gourmet food.
+The mouse had a loyal Malamutt who pulled Savoir Fare in a dog sled.
+Klondike Kat's catchphrase was “I'll make mincemeat out of that mouse!”

 Clumsy and incompetent, Klondike Kat appeared to be no match for Savoir Fare, but he never gave up, and so won in the end.